-All examinations are take-home exams and will be conducted on Canvas.
-They may contain a combination of multiple-choice questions and questions that require short/medium-length answers.
-You will receive several days to work on them and submit them online.
-Some components of the examinations will be timed.
-All exams will be posted on Canvas and will also be submitted via Canvas.
+Examinations may contain a combination of multiple-choice questions and questions that require short/medium-length answers.
+Details related to the format of the examinations will be announced ahead of time in class and also on Canvas.

 Participation grades will be based on your engagement in class discussions, online surveys, or any discussions/questions posted on Canvas.